polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 blocker: None

 Day 10 - Sprint 2:
-Yesterday: Read Palak.Udacity's guidance going through the whole course once and get hold of the broader knowledge and then once I completed the course than dive deeper.
+Yesterday: Read Palak.Udacity's guidance going through the whole course once and get hold of the broader knowledge and then once completed the course then dive deeper.
 Finished reading and writing Lesson 5 CI/CD with cloud native tooling quizzes.
 Today: Examine Lesson 4, 5 quizzes, and dive deeper into the further readings.
 blocker: None.